ImAbdullahJan/kickback-checkin/README.md

 I have included the PHP and MySQL code for the server side as well.

 These two functions can easily be modified to add further checks such as checking existing RSVP database to verify first if the attendee is walk-in or actually RSVP'ed before!

+# Challenges Resolved

+I have tackled challenge 1 and challenge 2 listed in the bounty description.

 # Demo Video
 https://www.youtube.com/watch?v=mbaXlCab3tY&feature=youtu.be